ID529/lectures/README.md

 ## Thursday January 19th

-- 1:30-2:00 Lecture: Using purrr to automate creating many models and summarize them
-- 2:00-2:30 Discussion: What are the kinds of projects in which you might use many models?
-- 2:30-3:00 Lecture: Using shiny to create interactive data analysis tools
-- 3:00-3:30 Discussion: What roles should interactive web-applications play in data analysis?
+- 1:30-2:00 Lecture/Demo: A Data Analysis from Start to Finish
+- 2:00-2:30 Lecture: Functional Programming
+- 2:30-3:00 Discussion + Live Demos: When does it make sense to use functional programming?
+- 3:00-3:10 Break
+- 3:10-3:40 Lecture: \[Students’ Choice\]
-- 4:00-5:30 Homework demo, positive affirmations, free time to work together
+- 3:40-5:30 Positive affirmations, free time to work together on final projects

 Recommended materials: